niklasnson/TEN10-2017/TDDD12/kapitel1.md

 ##### Transactions
 A _transaction_ is an executing program that forms a  logical unit of database processing.
 A transaction includes one or more database access operations - these can include insertation, deletion, modification (update), or retrieval operations.
 One way of doing this is using _begin transaction_ and _end transaction_.

+If the database operations in a transaction do not update the database but only retrive data, the transaction is called a _read-only transaction_; otherwise it is known as a _read-write transaction_.

+##### Why Concurrency Control Is Needed
+Take the example with the airline, if two instances passes the IF seats avelibal at the same time, we can overbook (problem!).

 ACID - atomicity, consistency preservation, isolation, and durability or permanency